jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 -   $A$ is an object in $C$ is called the *carrier* of the algebra.
 -   $f$ is a morphism $F(A) \rightarrow A$.

-F-algebras can be used to represent data structures such as tree and lists.

 A homomorphism from a F-algebra $(A,a)$ to another F-algebra $(B,b)$ is a morphism $C(A,B)$ such that:

 -   $f \circ a = F(f) \circ b$.

 The category of F-algebras constitutes F-algebra being the objects and the F-algebra homomorphisms, the morphisms.
+This category is interesting to computer scientists because:

+- This initial algebra corresponds to the initial data structure.
+- The algebras correspond to the functions performed on the data structure.

 In Haskell, the following definition is found in `Control.Functor.Algebra` which corresponds to an F-algebra.